pmonks/discljord-utils/README.md

 Optionally, you can also provide:

 1. A [build info file](https://github.com/pmonks/for-science/blob/release/resources/build-info.edn), which (if present) will be used by the framework to report the precise version of the code it is running with.
-You can see an example of generating this file automatically [here](https://github.com/pmonks/for-science/blob/1b4d73030da1ed8abe4310ad75bf44eb8087fcdd/bin/release.sh#L50-L58).
+You can see one of many possible methods for generating this file automatically [here](https://github.com/pmonks/for-science/blob/1b4d73030da1ed8abe4310ad75bf44eb8087fcdd/bin/release.sh#L50-L58).
 2. A [privacy policy](https://github.com/pmonks/for-science/blob/release/PRIVACY.md), which the bot will link to when a user issues the `!privacy` command

 ## Contributor Information